-From the information provided at the 1980 Workshop on 'Bamboo Research in Asia, and in other publications; it is obvious that in Asia, bamboo is ecologically, socially and commercially an important plant.
-From this same literature, plus the results of recent research as presented in this workshop; it is equally obvious that there exists a potential to significantly increase the production of bamboo and improve its productivity in present and alternative uses.
-In other words, bamboo has 'value'.
+From the information provided at the 1980 Workshop on 'Bamboo Research in Asia' (Lessard and Chouinard, 1980), and in other publications (Austin et al., 1983); it is obvious that in Asia, bamboo is ecologically, socially and commercially an important plant.
+From, this same literature, plus the results of recent research as presented in this workshop; it is equally obvious that there exists a potential to significantly increase the production of bamboo and improve its productivity in present and alternative uses, In other words, bamboo has 'value'.
 It is seen as a relatively scarce resource (due to low productivity of natural stands) with many uses in manufacturing, as a food and in making paper.
-Its collection and/or cultivation, processing and consumption involve people from different socio-economic groups in society.
+Its collection and/or cultivation, processing and consumption involve people from different socioeconomic groups in society.
 With new technology in such areas as - controlled flowering, seed technology, tissue culture, insect control, preservation, etc; it will be possible to increase extensive and intensive production and improve processing, employing many more physical and human resources of land, labour and capital.

-By definition, economics is a study of the proper method of allocating scarce resources among competing uses.
-It attempts to answer the three basic questions of:

-- 1. What to produce? what mix of different outputs? - 2.
-How to produce? what techniques should be used to produce output? - 3.
-For whom to produce? who should receive the output produced?

-I believe these are relevant questions with respect to scientific research and national development activities on bamboo to improve people's lives.
+By definition, economics is a study of the proper method of allocating scarce resources among competing uses (Ferguson, 1972).
+It attempts to answer the three basic questions of (Sammedson and Scott, 1968) 1.
+What to produce? - what mix of different outputs?
+2. How to produce? - what techniques should be used to produce output?
+3. For whom to produce. - who should receive the output produced?
+These are relevant questions with respect to scientific research and national development activities on bamboo to improve people's lives.